emmawestcounselling/EmmaWestCounselling-/README.md

 ## Deploy (personal Cloudflare only)

-Do not use a Sparx, work, or shared company Cloudflare/GitHub account for this site.

 1. Create a free Cloudflare account at [dash.cloudflare.com](https://dash.cloudflare.com) using a personal email.
 2. Accept the [Cloudflare DPA](https://www.cloudflare.com/en-gb/cloudflare-customer-dpa/) in the dashboard.
 3. Create a Pages project named `emma-west-counselling` (direct upload from `dist/`, or connect a **personal** GitHub repo).